epi2me-labs/epi2melabs-wfpage/README.md

-# jupyterlab_nextflow
+# epi2melabs_wfpage

-This extension is composed of a Python package named `jupyterlab_nextflow` for the server extension and a NPM package named `jupyterlab-nextflow` for the frontend extension.
+This extension is composed of a Python package named `epi2melabs_wfpage` for the server extension and a NPM package named `epi2melabs-wfpage` for the frontend extension.